-Month Melee ยท Multiplication ยท Ages 7+
+Month Melee · Multiplication · Ages 7+

 Number Battle

-Pick a tier, hit start, and out-multiply the clock.
-Every card is a month in disguise โ€” read the calendar, then fire.
+Hit start and out-multiply the clock.
+Every card is a month in disguise — read the calendar, then fire.
+The game reads you back: score high and it promotes you.

 Score0